rjcculaway/stylegan2-lipcopy-pytorch/README.md

-# StyleGAN 2 in PyTorch
+# StyleGAN 2 LipCopy in PyTorch